miguelandres/adventofcode-2022/README.md

 ## Switching to Kotlin

 I decided it was time to learn Kotlin.
-Now I'm using this project on IntelliJ (it was much more work to get it running on vscode), and just the default brew kotlin and temurin19 install on mac.
+Now I'm using this project on IntelliJ (it was much more work to get it running on vscode), and just `brew install temurin19` and `brew install kotlin` should work